yingweiwo

 Protein Binding

-Eslicarbazepine is bound to plasma proteins at a relatively low rate of <40%, independent of concentration.
-In vitro studies have shown that plasma protein binding is not relevantly affected by the presence of other medications such as warfarin, diazepam, digoxin, phenytoin or tolbutamide.
-Similarly, the binding of these medications was not significantly affected by the presence of eslicarbazepine.
+Eslicarbazepine exhibits relatively low binding to plasma proteins, below 40%, and this binding is concentration-independent.
+In vitro studies have shown that the presence of other drugs (such as warfarin, diazepam, digoxin, phenytoin sodium, or tolbutamide) has no significant effect on plasma protein binding.
+Similarly, the binding rates of these drugs are not significantly affected by eslicarbazepine.

 References